-The red grape variety is an interspecific new breeding between the rootstock Millardet et Grasset 101-14 - openly bloomed (Riparia x Rupestris) x Goldriesling (1).
-Synonyms are Early Blacks, Kuhlmann 194-2 and Millot.
-They are genes of Vitis riparia.
+The red grape variety is an interspecific new breed between the underlay vine Millardet et Grasset 101-14 - bloomed open (Riparia x Rupestris) x Goldriesling (1).
+Synonyms are Frühe Schwarze, Kuhlmann 194-2 and Millot.
+They are genes from Vitis riparia.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place at the Oberlin Institute in Colmar-Alsace by the breeder Eugène Kuhlmann (1858-1932).
-The variety was named in honor of the president of Sociéte Vosgienne de Viticulture Léon Millot (1881-1960).
-With the same parents, the new breeds were born Etoile I. Etoile II.
+The crossing of the hybrid was done at the Oberlin Institute in Colmar-Alsace by the breeder Eugène Kuhlmann (1858-1932).
+The variety was named in honor of the President of Sociéte Vosgienne de Viticulture Léon Millot (1881-1960).
+The new varieties were created with the same parents Etoile I. Etoile II.
 Lucie Kuhlmann.
 Maréchal Foch.
-Maréchal Joffre and Pinard, The variety Léon Millot was also crossing partner in the new breed Millot-Foch,
+Maréchal Joffre and Pinard, The Léon Millot variety was also a crossing partner in the new breed Millot-Foch,

-The very early ripening vine is resistant to frost and fungal diseases and is well suited for cool climatic conditions.
-It produces colorful red wines with soft tannins.
+The vine ripens very early and is resistant to frost and fungal diseases and is well suited for cool climatic conditions.
+It produces bright red wines with soft tannins.
 The variety is also called table grape and used for grape juice production.
-She was in Alsace as a color-enhancing blend very popular and widely used; today it is only 78 hectares.
-There is a small stock in the Switzerland (9 ha).
-In the 1940s, she brought the viticulture pioneer Adhémar de Chaunac (* 1896) after Canada (3 ha) and was introduced from there to some US states (8 ha).
-The variety occupied in 2010 a total of 102 hectares of vineyards.
+She was in Alsace very popular and widespread as a color-enhancing blend; today there are only 78 hectares.
+There is a small inventory in the Switzerland (9 ha).
+The wine pioneer Adhémar de brought them in the 1940s Chaunac (* 1896) after Canada (3 hectares) and was imported from there to some US states (8 hectares).
+The variety occupied 102 hectares of vineyards in 2010.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012